-Fitch also received portfolio stratifications and the amortisation profile for the final portfolio as of 31 August 2024.
+Fitch also received portfolio stratifications and the amortisation profile for the portfolio as of 31 March 2025.

 Fitch reviewed the results of a third-party assessment conducted on the asset portfolio information, and concluded that there were no findings that affected the rating analysis.